 Purchase transplants from your local nursery or garden center or grow from seed.
 Start seeds indoors under lights 6 weeks before your last frost date.
 Transplant hardened-off seedlings into the garden after all danger of frost has past.
 Plant 16 inches apart along the north end of your garden in front of the trellis.
 Tie the vines to the trellis as the plant grows.
 Prune out lower branches to aid in air circulation.
 Water regularly if rainfall is scarce.
 Plants need about 1 inch of water weekly once they are actively growing.

 Onion flavors range from sweet to pungent.
-Select onion varieties that grow well in your area (How to grow onions from seed).
+Select onion varieties that grow well in your area.
 Grow from seed, purchased transplants, or onion sets (small bulbs) found at garden centers in the spring.

 Onion sets are convenient and usually sold in bulk by the pound and come in yellow, white, or red.
 Grab a handful of each for some variety of flavor and color.
 Store extra onion sets in a cool, dark location and plant whenever a spot opens up.
 Space onions 4-inches apart or 9 per square foot.

-Garlic is usually planted in the fall for larger bulbs (How to plant garlic in the fall), but it can be planted in the spring as soon as the ground can be worked.
+Garlic is usually planted in the fall for larger bulbs, but it can be planted in the spring as soon as the ground can be worked.
 The spring grown bulbs will be smaller, but will taste the same.
 You may be able to find garlic bulbs for planting at your garden centers or order online.
 Space fall planted garlic 6 per square foot and spring planted garlic 9 per square foot.

 Another option to add garlic flavor to your salsa is to purchase a garlic chive plant from your garden center.
 Chopped garlic chives will add a nice, mild garlic flavor to your salsa and will make a nice addition to your salsa garden.